 In some cases the global search volume for a keyword is 2.5 times higher than the US only.

 Interestingly this was all achieved without a single backlink pointing to the article.

-Off-page SEO in the form of link building is considered to be one of the two core tenets of SEO.
+Off-page SEO, for example in the form of link building, is considered to be one of the two core tenets of SEO.

 It’s inextricably linked with on-page SEO.